aosabook/500lines/functionalDB/chapter.md

    (write-entity [storage entity] (assoc storage (:id entity) entity)) (drop-entity [storage entity] (dissoc storage (:id entity))))
 ````

-### Indices
+### Querying our data

-After describing how data is represented and stored, we move on to discuss the system that manages the data - the database.
-To do so, we need to understand that above all, a database’s *raison d'être* is to leverage data.
-This means that on top of acting as a storage mechanism, a database must allow users to ask predefined questions as well as design and execute queries on their data, all this while still providing performance guarantees.

-The enabler of this performance requirement is the usage of an indexing system, and this is the focus of the next section.

-#### The index structure

-In our database, an index is a three leveled structure where each item in the top level points to a set of items in the second level, and each item in the second level points to a set of items in the third level.

-This is implemented as a map of maps, where the keys of the root map act as the first level, each such key points to a map whose keys act as the index’s second-level and the values are the index’s third level.
-Each element in the third level is a set, holding the leafs of the index (see Figure 2 and 3).

-This structure gains the semantics of an index by having in each level a specific kind of item: either an entity-id, an attribute-name or an attribute value.

-When we index a datom (a triplet of entity-id, attribute-name and value) we place each of the datom’s components in a specific level in the index structure.
-An index’s usage is derived from what kind of elements reside in which level.
-On top of that, and in order to reduce the mental burden inflicted by using the index, we also derive the index’s name from the order in which a datom components are distributed to levels.

-For example, let’s look at at the index sketched in Figure 2.
-In that index, the first level map holds entity-ids (the blue-ish area) that are mapped the second level maps.
-These hold attribute-names (attributes of the entity at the first level).
-In that second level map (the green-ish area), each key (an attribute-name) is mapped to the value held by that attribute (the pink-ish area).
+Now that we've defined the basic elements of our database, we can start thinking about how we're going to query it.
+By virtue of how we've structured our data, any query is necessarily going to be interested in at least one of an entity's id, and the name and value of some of its attributes.
+This triplet of (entity-id, attribute-name, attribute-value) is important enough to our query process that we give it an explicit name -- a _datom_.
+In fact, these triplets are imporant enough that we decided to name the entire database after it!

+The reason that datoms are so important is that they are the core component's in our database's _index_.

+If you've used a database system before, you are probably already familiar with the concept of an _index_, which is a supporting data structure that consumes extra space in order to decrease the average query time.
+In our database, an index is a three-leveled structure, which stores the components of a datom in a specific order.
+Each index derives its name from the order it stores the datom's components.

+For example, let’s look at at the index sketched in Figure 2:
+* the first level stores entity-ids (the blue-ish area)
+* the second level stores the related attribute-names
+* the third level stores the related value

 This index is named EAVT, as the top level map holds (E) entity ids, the second level holds (A) attribute names, and the leaves hold (V) values.
 The (T) comes from the fact that each layer in the database has its own indices, hence the index itself is relevant for a specific (T) time.